Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-loading.md

 # Data mart loading and scheduling

-  **A data mart needs to be loaded before it is ready to provide data for analyses or data extracts.
+A data mart needs to be loaded before it is ready to provide data for analyses or data extracts.
 Loading a data mart may be a resource-intensive event, and should be planned accordingly.

-Data mart loading and scheduling are configured in Genus Studio.**
+Data mart loading and scheduling are configured in Genus Studio.

+**Note:** Data marts are always loaded in their entirety on the server(s) (nodes) they run on.
+Make sure the sum of the sizes of all your data marts (located on one server / node) is less than the server's physical memory and that it is still room for other processes, like the operating system and other Genus Services, to run.
+Since data marts are loaded in a compressed manner, the actual size used can be hard do calculate.
+We therefore recommend testing your servers capabilities by starting with smaller data marts and increasing their size gradually.

+## Load strategy considerations

 Some data marts provides large amounts of relatively static data, while other use cases may require frequently updated data.
-These are some considerations that must be made when developing a load strategy for a data mart:
+These are some considerations that must be made when deciding a load strategy for a data mart:

 *   **Freshness**: Is it really necessary to have a near-realtime view of the data?
 *   **Loading time**: Longer loading times may require more infrequent loading.